vdolek/angular-runtime-config/README.md

       imports: [
         ...,

-        // Specify AngularConfigModule as an import
+        // specify AngularConfigModule as an import
         AngularConfigModule.forRoot(Configuration)
       ],
       providers: [],